 The Absolute Best Beard Balm Recipe

-Not only will you save money every month, but you’ll also be able to control exactly what goes into your balm.
+Not only will you save money every month on your best beard balm recipe, but you’ll also be able to control exactly what goes into your balm.
 After all, this is going on your face, so you certainly don’t want any preservatives, toxins, or harsh chemicals on the ingredient list, do you?
 In this post, we”ll show you which oils and butters to buy, how to mix the ingredients, and what you’ll save by making the balm yourself. .

 Why Make Beard Balm?